What is Page Speed?

 “Google Speed Update” on July 2018 declared page speed as a ranking factor for searches on mobile.
 This update will affect web pages that deliver the slow experience to its users.

-If you want to increase your sales, you have to make your site load faster.
 Slow page load time can create a bad user experience, resulting in lower numbers of visitors and a high bounce rate.

 - What is Page Speed?